csc-training/csc-env-eff/_hands-on/installing/installing_hands-on_r.md

 2. There are several ways to use R in `r-env` on Puhti:

--   Interactive jobs on a compute node, using either the R console or RStudio
+-   Interactive jobs on a compute node, using either the R console or RStudio\
+    💡 The easiest way to launch RStudio is to use the Puhti web interface at [www.puhti.csc.fi](https://www.puhti.csc.fi/)
 -   Non-interactive batch jobs
 -   Interactively on the login node, using the R console (**only** for moving data, checking package availability, installing packages)